timothy-spencer/gcp-appengine-template/README.md

    * BASICAUTH_PASSWORD: Set this to a basic auth password to frontend your app with.
      If it is not set, then your app will be public.

+You should be sure to set up master and staging branches as protected branches that require approval for PRs to land in your repo.

 Normal Operation Workflows
 ==========================